 Tire choice is another huge topic that bikepackers love to geek out about.
 With so many different options and use cases, I’m going to link to this bikepacking tire overview and leave it at that for now.

 Pedal choice is a very individual preference, and you’ll find bikepackers riding both flats and clipless.
 If riding clipless, you’ll definitely want MTB-style bike shoes with the recessed cleats, essential for things like walking the bike through tricky terrain or walking into a grocery store to resupply food.

 Especially on more technical terrain, it’s not unusual to find riders using flat pedals and flat cycling shoes for comfort and convenience.
 As an in-between choice, toe-straps like Power Grips can help with power transfer while still allowing for all those times when you don’t want to be clipped in (rocky terrain, long hike-a-bikes, mud-clogged cleats…).

-Even when using SPD pedals it can be nice to have dual sided ones that are both platform and clipless, allowing you to pedal while not clipped in when necessary.
+Even when using SPD pedals it can be nice to have a single sided model that can function as both platform and clipless, allowing you to pedal while not clipped in when necessary.

 Many bikepackers, like traditional bicycle tourists, swear by leather saddles like the Brooks B17.
 The Selle Anatomica series is a popular alternative.
 These saddles aren’t cushy, but they mold to your unique anatomy over time and help reduce chafing, making them a favorite among those who spend long hours in their saddles.